benji6/virtual-audio-graph/README.md

 - `virtual-audio-graph.defineNode` method described below.

+- `virtual-audio-graph.getAudioNodeById` takes an id and returns the audioNode relating to that id or undefined if no such audioNode exists.
+This is useful if the node has methods like the analyserNode.
+If you adjust any properties on nodes retrieved using this method virtual-audio-graph will not know so be careful!

 ### Updating the Audio Graph

 Create two oscillators, schedule their start and stop times, put them through a gain node and attach the gain node to the destination: